tetra-code/cse_y2_notes/Q1/CG/week2.md

 - Rotate around origin
 - Translate back to Q

-As shown below, we can combine rotation and translation operation into one:
+As shown below, we can combine rotation and translation operation into one.
+The following combination only works IFF we apply rotation first, and then translations:

 ![Image](../../images/homogenous_transformation.PNG)